 Study Guide

 First and foremost, solve the problem sets using only pen, paper, and a calculator.
-After completing a problem by hand, slightly modify the conditions or variables and solve it again.
+After completing a problem by hand, slightly modify the conditions or variables (Figure 1) and solve it again.
 Then, input the new values into the Python script and compare the results with your hand-calculated solution.

 Buddy system: Study with a classmate.
 Teaching and helping one another significantly deepens understanding of the material.
 Students are strongly encouraged to work through problem sets collaboratively.
 For example, one student solves the odd-numbered problems while the other solves the even-numbered ones; then each explains their solutions to the other.